XertroV/Rebind-MasterPlus-Extreme-Edition-DX-v4/README.md

 Ofc, no guarantees.
 If you've got an important match, it's better to like plan and stuff.
 You know, have a checklist or something.
 (IDK i'm from bonk div.)
-But the Rebind Master+ Extreme Edition DX v4 is here if you need it.
+But the Rebind Master+ is here if you need it.

 ### Feedback options